pmunts/libsimpleio/README.txt

      * All output arguments of primitive types are passed by reference (int *, float *, etc.).
      * All composite types are passed by reference.
+     * int32_t is used wherever possible for int and bool arguments.

    All of the wrapper functions are declared between _BEGIN_STD_C and _END_STD_C for C++.
 Binding modules are provided for [3]Ada, [4]Java,